Mind4all/oop/README.md

-Object orientated programming
-this will evaluate to a little basic framework for php applications provides db connection, errorhandling, security and a mini template engine
+Object orientated programming: this will evaluate to a little basic framework for php applications. provides db connection, errorhandling, security and a mini template engine
 ===